gerardroche/sublime-phpunit/README.md

 You can set a location to find different PHP versions and use `.php-version` files to select versions per-project.

-The default location is of PHP versions is `~/.phpenv/versions`.
+The default location is `~/.phpenv/versions`.

-The structure of the versions directory should be in the following form.
+The structure of the versions directory should be in the following form:

 ```
 Linux and OSX                       Windows